Chilam Josh Festival To Commence From May 13 - UrduPoint

 Chilam Josh Festival To Commence From May 13

-The four-day Chilam Josh festival will be held in three Kalash valleys, including Bumburet, Birir and Rumbur from May 13 to 17 to entertain the tourists from various parts of the country

-ISLAMABAD, (UrduPoint / Pakistan Point News - 27th Apr, 2024) The four-day Chilam Josh festival will be held in three Kalash valleys, including Bumburet, Birir and Rumbur from May 13 to 17 to entertain the tourists from various parts of the country.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 28th Apr, 2024) The four-day Chilam Josh festival would be held in three Kalash valleys, including Bumburet, Birir and Rumbur from May 13 to 17 to entertain the tourists from various parts of the country.

-The annual festival comprises traditional events including dances of Kalash girls and boys to the beats of traditional drums and will be attended by a large number of tourists, including foreigners from all over the world, said a news release issued here Saturday.
+The annual festival comprises traditional events including dances of Kalash girls and boys to the beats of traditional drums and will be attended by a large number of tourists, including foreigners from all over the world, said a news release issued here on Sunday.

 The Chilam Josh festival will start with ‘Milkday,’ in which Kalash people offer libations of milk that had been saved for 10 days prior to the occasion.
 The celebrations will highlight their rich cultural, plethora of colors and the underlying message of happiness.